orchestra-code/spyglasses-wordpress/readme.txt

 = How does bot blocking work? =

+Bot blocking settings are managed centrally through your Spyglasses dashboard.
 You can block bots at several levels: all AI model trainers, by category, by subcategory, by bot type, or by specific pattern.
 Blocked bots receive a 403 Forbidden response.
 Note that AI referrer traffic (humans from AI platforms) is never blocked.

+= Where do I configure blocking settings? =

+All blocking settings are now managed centrally through your Spyglasses dashboard at [spyglasses.io/app](https://www.spyglasses.io/app).
+This allows you to configure settings once and have them apply to all your WordPress sites using Spyglasses.

 = Is this compatible with caching plugins? =